Support your favourite charity - now and in the future, and it is free of Inheritance

 Charities need all forms of support - from regular giving through to large one-off

 donations.
-A gift from a Will can make all the difference, especially to small local
+A gift from a Will can make a big difference, especially to small local

 charities.
-However, national figures suggest that only 7% of Wills include a charity.
+However, surveys suggest that nationally only 7% of Wills include a charity.

 In order to support the excellent work that many charities undertake, InHouse Wills

-& Probate has decided to do something practical about it and are making the following
+has decided to do something practical about it and are making the following commitment:-

 When drafting a Will for a new client, at client request InHouse will donate 10%